alexfoxy/lax.js/README.md

 ## Presets

 The easiest way to get started is to use the presets via the `data-lax-preset` attribute.
-You can chain multiple presetes together for e.g. `data-lax-preset="blurOut fadeOut spin"`.
+You can chain multiple presets together for e.g. `data-lax-preset="blurOut fadeOut spin"`.
 Some presets also support an optional strength e.g. `data-lax-preset="blurOut-50"`

 See the list of [Supported Presets](#supported-presets) for details.